noxen-cv/cpp_devNotebook/gfg-Trials/templates/template.md

 Defining Class Methods Outside the Class
  In C++, you can define class methods outside the class using the scope resolution operator (::).
 For templated classes, you must include the template declaration when defining methods.

+ REMEMBER:
+ Function templates allow you to define a single function template, which can then be instantiated for multiple types at compile time.
+The same function name can be used for different types